Ambrevar/Project-Euler/README.md

 or speed/code length.
 These implementations are kept together for comparison.

 * Code has to be proven and should not be working just because of some lucky shot.
-Indeed, some wrong algorithms can output the right result.
+Indeed, a wrong algorithms can output the right result.

-* Some problem evolve around big numbers, thus assisting the resolution with a big number library makes the resolution trivial and pointless.
+* Some problems evolve around big numbers, thus assisting the resolution with a big number library makes the resolution trivial and pointless.
 The goal is to either avoid going through big numbers manipulation, or to find an efficient way to store them.